nevalang/neva/docs/types.md

 # Types

 Nevalang is statically typed, requiring compile-time known types for constants and ports.
 Type expressions refer to type definitions.
+There is no [type inference](https://en.m.wikipedia.org/wiki/Type_inference) so all types must be explicitly present in the source code.

 ## Expression